Homunculi all the way down

 1 A phenomenon of note

 A mind modelling another mind is an agent embedded in an environment that contains agents with comparable representational capacity to itself.
 If the only faithful model of Alice is Alice, then Bob cannot fit one in his head.
-So Bob must carry a compressed Alice: fewer parameters, coarser predictions, maybe with a cartoon-level ontology.
-Call this a reduced-rank other-model.
+A practical Bob must carry a compressed Alice: fewer parameters, coarser predictions, maybe with a cartoon-level ontology.
+Call this a reduced-rank other-model.1

-Bob must also act, and acting well requires that Bob predict his own future behaviour.
-If the only faithful model of Bob is Bob, he cannot fit one either.
+Bob must also act, and acting well might require that Bob predict his own future behaviour.
+If the only faithful model of Bob is Bob, he cannot fit one of those in his head either.
 So Bob carries a “reduced-rank” self-model.
-This self-model is what Metzinger calls the phenomenal self-model (Metzinger2003Beingb?), what Graziano’s Attention Schema Theory (Graziano2013Consciousnessa?) makes into a neural control-theoretic object, and what Schmidhuber-flavoured AI calls a world-model-containing-self (Ha and Schmidhuber 2018).
+This self-model is what Metzinger calls the phenomenal self-model (Metzinger 2003), what Graziano’s Attention Schema Theory (Graziano 2013) makes into a neural control-theoretic object, and what Schmidhuber-flavoured AI calls a world-model-containing-self (Ha and Schmidhuber 2018).

-The bicameral-mind literature (Jaynes1976Origin?) gestures at a related phenomenology — the sense that “I” am addressed by a voice that is also “I” — but it is not formal enough to build on.
-I want formalisms that admit theorems or implementations.
+The bicameral-mind literature (Jaynes 1976) sounds like it’s somewhat related — the sense that “I” am addressed by a voice that is also “I” — but it doesn’t seem formal enough to build on, so I will basically ignore it here.

 1. Other-modelling.
 How do formalisms represent nested belief (“I think that you think that I think…”)?